 We are interested in building relationships with text and video bloggers who focus on music and wish to be part of our music making community.
 This content generally focuses on teaching, musician tips, interesting musician stories, and new music product/instrument demonstrations, but we welcome queries in other music-related areas.

-We do not publish publicity pieces that focus primarily on the artist’s new music/CD, accomplishments, and accolades only.
+We do not publish publicity pieces that focus primarily on an artist’s new music/CD, accomplishments, and accolades only.
 We also do not promote proposed products being developed through Kickstarter or GoFundMe.

 Article Topics / Styles / Guidelines